OpenSocial/incubator/README.md

     $ jsdoc -c jsdoc.conf

-Visit https://github.com/jsdoc3/jsdoc for more information about using JSdoc 3.
+Visit https://github.com/jsdoc3/jsdoc for more information about using JSDoc 3.